-Warning: You have not used your focus keyword in any subheading
+Warning: You have not used your focus keyphrase in any subheading

-You have not used your focus keyword in any subheading (such as an H2) in your copy.
+You have not used your focus keyphrase in any subheading (such as an H2) in your copy.

 Why Do I See This?

 Subheadings are used to divide your content into scannable blocks.
 The warning is displayed when our plugin does not detect a subheading, such as H2 or H3, within your content.
 Learn more about subheadings here.